gcr-solutions/recommender-system-dev-workshop/docs/develop-experience/_index.en.md

 ---
-title: How Does The Recommender System Work
+title: How Does It Work
 weight: 40
 ---